 - Make the lime solution and soak figs in it overnight.

-- The next day, boil the figs in 3 litres of water for about 20 minutes until they are tender and drain.
+- The next day, boil the figs in 3 litres of water for about 20 minutes until they are tender.
+Small figs will need less boiling, so keep an eye on them.
+Small figs might be ready within 5 minutes.
+Drain.

 - Bring 2.5 litre water and the sugar, lemon juice and ginger to the boil.
 Add the figs one by one and boil rapidly until the figs are soft enough to break open but still crisp, and the syrup is thick.
 This will take 45 to 60 minutes.